Documentation on MQL5: CopyTo / Standard Library

 *&dst_array[]

-[out] An array to which the elements of the list will be written.
+[out] An array to which all pairs from the hash table will be written.

 dst_start=0